 Description: Canted rectangle; twisted rope edging (top and sides); repeated scroll strip stamp along each side; date, top centre, between two fleurs de lys; initial below each fleur, with a fleur below each initial.

-Notes: A damaged variant, probably with six fleurs, no initials, dated 1694, is also known.
+Notes: A damaged variant (see Fireback no. 235), probably with six fleurs, no initials, dated 1694, is also known.
 Formerly at Great House, Llanllowell, Monmouthshire.

 Inscription: 1692 / T B